Ghosh-95/react-challenges-Scrimba/README.md

 1. Why do we need to `import React from "react"` in our files?
-'react' files contains all he necessary features React provides.
+'react' file contains all the necessary features React provides, including JSX.
 We need to import them in order to use them in code base.

 2. If I were to console.log(page) in index.js, what would show up?
 A ReactObject will be printed in the console, which contains all the information abotu the page markup.